Download WooCommerce Dynamic Gallery PRO Version or Lite Version.

 Caption Text Container

 Whilst you add caption text from the image editor on each product this is where you set how that caption text will display.
 Things to know about how caption text works.

-- Caption text is set by adding it to each image from the WordPress gallery manager – see the section on managing images further down.
+- Caption text is set by adding it to each image from the WordPress gallery manager.

 - The caption text shows after the image transition effect has finished.
 The time that the caption shows is auto set by the ‘Time between transitions‘ setting in the gallery section above.